I’ve previously written about delighting in God – and have received so many requests to follow up on those posts.

 After my dad died…I learned God is very much a Father to the fatherless.
 He truly made provisions spiritually, emotionally, financially and physically.

 I could go on and on.
-There are so many great lessons I’ve learned throughout the years about God and His great heart – especially after those sweet days of holding my newborn baby so many years ago.
+There are so many great lessons I’ve learned throughout the years about God and His great heart.

 My favorite lesson has been learning how to delight in God through the good times, and especially during the bad.